projet-m2-siris-unistra/chatalk/protocoles/Protocol.md

 	- SignedIn,
 	- SignedOut,
-	- SignedUp : it can pass and the user will get his user_id, but it can also failed, the user has to retry then,
+	- SignedUp : it can pass and the user will get his user_id, but it can also fail, the user has to retry then,
 	- SendInfo : this message is send after a signedIn or a SignedUp message.
 It will contain other users informations as well as conversations informations.

 #### Security Messages

-The client has to send his SSH public key, while the server will send a common encrypted key.
+The client has to send his SSH public key, while the server will send a common encrypted key for each conversation.
 (c.f. securite section)

 #### Conversation Management Messages

-- A client can be add to a conversation by another user in that conversation.
+- A client can be add to a conversation by another user.
-- If a user is writing a text content, a "UserIsWriting" message will be send.
+- If a user is writing a text content, a "UserIsWriting" message will be send to other members until the content is send by the user.
 - The conversation name, picture and topic can be changed as well.
 	- Those messages will go through the server and be send to the users in the conversation.
+	- The data will also be stored in the server database.
 	- The server will maybe just have to check if the user has the right to do it.
-- A new entity channel will be create for the user streaming (audio,video).
+- A new entity channel will be created for the user streams (audio,video).
-	- The user will have to register to a channel and chose the content they want.
+	- The user will have to register to a channel and chose the desired content.
 	- The server will broadcast the content to users in that given channel.

 Messages Examples :